saurabhkuhikar/PHP-Example/README.md

 ### what happens if a class uses two traits that both define a method with the same name?

+When a class uses multiple traits that define methods with the same name, PHP will throw a fatal error due to the ambiguity.
+To resolve this conflict, you can use the insteadof operator to specify which trait's method should be used.
+Additionally, you can use the as operator to alias a method from a trait, allowing you to access both methods under different names

 ```php

 trait TraitA {